sakthicbe90/Healthcare-Data-Pipeline-SQL-PowerBI/README.md

 2. Environmental Dimension Table: stg_Pollution
 This table acts as a chronological timeline lookup containing master records of localized daily atmospheric pollution metrics and weather status updates.
 • Primary Key (PK): DATE.
 This column stores completely unique calendar dates with zero duplicates, serving as the master anchor for cross-examining admission volumes against daily Air Quality Index (AQI) ratings, PM2.5 averages, temperature peaks, and humidity levels.
-3. Clinical Dimension Table: stg_Mortality
-This specialized table tracks confirmed patient death outcomes across the hospital network.
-• Primary/Foreign Key (PK, FK): MRD.
-Because an individual patient can logically only experience a final mortality outcome once, the MRD serves as a completely unique identifier here.
-It maps directly back to the matching MRD field in the core stg_Admissions table, establishing a clean One-to-One (1:1) relationship extension.
+3.Clinical Dimension Table: stg_MortalityThis specialized table tracks confirmed patient death outcomes linked directly to specific hospital stays.Primary Key / Foreign Key (PK, FK): SNO (Serial Number).
+Because a specific hospital admission event can logically only result in a final mortality outcome once, the SNO column serves as a completely unique identifier in this table.
+It maps directly back to the matching SNO field in the central stg_Admissions fact table, establishing a clean One-to-One (1:1) relationship extension.
+This allows analysts to pin down the exact environmental and operational factors present during that specific terminal admission.

+Phase 3: Initial Cleaning & Enforcing Referential Integrity Before SQL Server allows you to establish relational links (Primary and Foreign Keys), the tables must be aggressively cleaned.
+If duplicate keys, orphaned records, or null values exist in key columns, the database engine will throw an execution error.
+1. Cleaning and Setting Up the Pollution Table
+• Step A (ALTER COLUMN ...
+NOT NULL): We tell the database that the DATE column can never be left empty.
+Every single row must have a valid date.
+• Step B (ADD CONSTRAINT ...
+PRIMARY KEY): We turn the DATE column into the master key for this table.
+This guarantees that no two days can look exactly the same in our weather and air logs.
+2. Cleaning and Setting Up the Admissions Table
+• Step A (ALTER COLUMN ...
+NOT NULL): We make sure that the SNO (Serial Number) column can never have empty rows.
+• Step B (ADD CONSTRAINT ...
+PRIMARY KEY): We turn SNO into the master key for this table.
+This ensures every single hospital visit has its own unique receipt or tracking number.
+3. Deep Cleaning and Setting Up the Mortality Table The Mortality file had some hidden duplicates and empty spaces from the download, so we cleaned it up using a 4-step checklist:
+• Step A (Delete Blanks): We run a quick cleanup query to find and delete any completely empty rows at the bottom of the table.
+• Step B (Remove Duplicates): Since a person can logically only die once, we cannot have the same patient ID (MRD) showing up multiple times.
+We use a smart counting trick called a CTE to scan the list, find repeated patient IDs, and delete the extra copies so only one clean record remains.
+• Step C (Lock Column): Now that the column is perfectly clean, we lock it down so it can never accept empty entries in the future.
+• Step D (Set Master Key): Finally, we set MRD as the official Primary Key for this table.